jbakse/site_builder/docs/index.md

 # Comp Form

 <div class="col-6 col-md-6 overview top">
-This site introduces tools, methods, and concepts used in creating computational form, algorithmic images, generative art, procedurally generated content, and parametric designs in many mediums primarily as a method of aesthetic experimentation.
+This site introduces tools, methods, and concepts used in creating computational form, algorithmic images, generative art, procedurally generated content, and parametric designs.
+It introduces computational form in many mediums and primarily as a method of aesthetic experimentation.
 This site is a companion to the Computational Form elective taught by <a href="http://justinbakse.com">Justin Bakse</a> in the <a href="parsons.edu">Parsons</a> Design and Technology program.
 </div>

 ## Foundation